Great to receive this accolade for the second year running. They said:

-Here at Park Cliffe Camping & Caravan Estate we’re working to protect our stunning upland landscape and to support our wonderful wildlife through Nurture Lakeland’s Visitor Giving scheme.
+Here at Park Cliffe Camping & Caravan Estate we’re working to protect our stunning upland landscape and to support our wonderful wildlife through The Lake District Foundation’s (formally Nurture Lakeland) Visitor Giving scheme.
 We hope you’ve had such a great time with us that you’ll feel inspired to give a little something back to help look after this wonderful place, to keep it special today, tomorrow and right into the future.
 When you book online direct with us, you will be given the option to make a small donation to our chosen project – Fix the Fells.
 Please help us to reach our fundraising targets and support this great cause.
 Thank you so much for your support.

-To find out more about Nurture Lakeland and Fix the Fells visit www.nurturelakeland.org
+To find out more about The Lake District Foundation and Fix the Fells visit http://www.lakedistrictfoundation.org

 Fix the Fells